longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 .. _effect-no-anarchy:

 No_Anarchy
-    No period of anarchy between government changes.
+    No period of :government:`anarchy` between government changes.

     .. note::
       This also neuters the :ref:`Has_Senate <effect-has-senate>` effect.